2021 World Rally Championship: Closing rounds

 Although Neuville and Wydaeghe lost any chance to clinch the world titles coming into the event, they completely dominated the Spain tarmac, winning a total of ten special stages to grab their second victory of the season after overcoming a late starter motor problem.
 Evans and Martin kept their title hopes alive as they outscored championship leaders Ogier and Ingrassia.
-The French crew was looking good to achieve a podium finish till an engine stall at Saturday's final test erased their gap over local heros Sordo and Cándido Carrera and eventually got overhauled on Sunday morning.
+The French crew was looking good to achieve a podium finish till an engine stall at Saturday's final test erased their gap over local heroes Sordo and Cándido Carrera and eventually got overhauled on Sunday morning.
 Katsuta and Johnston's hope of a good result was gone at the very first stage when their Yaris understeered into the barrier at the opening stage of Friday.

 The championship was down to the wire as the season finale was again held at Monza.
 Holding a healthy lead in the championship standings, championship leaders Ogier and Ingrassia immediately took the lead.
 Title rivals Evans and Martin passed Ogier and Ingrassia by the end of the first day, but soon lost it back to the French crew in the following morning loop.
 The top spot changed hands repeatedly.
 Eventually, Ogier and Ingrassia came out on top, winning their fifth rally of the season to bag their eighth world titles.
 Sordo and Carrera rounded out of the podium after teammates Neuville and Wydaeghe spun into traffic barrier on Saturday.
 Manufacturer-wise, Toyota won a total of nine victories out of twelve in comparison to Hyundai's three, which was enough for the Japanese team to clinch the title.